Hautaklyttn/progDocs/docs/articles/c_cpp.md

 Memberlisten:
 Initialisieren Sie Klassenmember aus Konstruktorargumenten durch die Verwendung einer Memberinitialisierungsliste.
 Bei dieser Methode wird die direkte Initialisierung verwendet, die effizienter als die Verwendung von Zuweisungsoperatoren im Konstruktortextteil ({...}) ist.

 &nbsp;

+<a name="ch5-8"></a>
+### 5.8 Das Schlüsselwort ``pragma``

+- `#pragma once`
+   In the C and C++ programming languages, **pragma once** is a non-standard but widely supported preprocessor directive designed to cause the current source file to be included only once in a single compilation.
+Thus, ``#pragma once`` serves the same purpose as **include guards**, but with several advantages, including: less code, avoidance of name clashes, and sometimes improvement in compilation speed.
+On the other hand, ``#pragma once`` is not necessarily available in all compilers and its implementation is tricky and might not always be reliable.

+&nbsp;